acceleratedscience/openad-service-prop/README.md

-# Property Inference for SMILES
+# Property Prediction for Small Molecules, Proteins, and Materials Science

 <!--
 The description & support tags are consumed by the generate_docs() script